4. Practical information for everyday operations

 Welcome to the company!
 Your journey is about to begin.
 The book that is before you provides you with an insight into our company's operations and organizational culture.

 Your hosts, Maja Neducic and Sasa Popovic, will give you information about us, most of which you will later be able to learn of from this book.
 Afterwards, you will be walked through our offices and introduced to other members of our team.

-Our Social Media Managers, Maja Bozic and Maja Colak, will talk to you about marketing today, why it is important to be aware that you are part of the marketing of our company and how your activities affect the success of the company and yourself.
+Our Social Media Managers, Maja Bozic, Maja Budinski and Tijana Popov will talk to you about marketing today, why it is important to be aware that you are part of the marketing of our company and how your activities affect the success of the company and yourself.

 A computer with configuration made up of state-of-the-art hardware awaits you on your desk.
 Your colleagues Filip and Stanislav will help you create user accounts and set up all applications necessary for the performance of your work.
 Happy beginning!

 "Knowledge Base" (KB) website is a platform containing the following information:

 - Meeting Minutes from internal meetings, lectures and workshops.